rusty-crewmates/substrate-tutorials/exercises/ex06-weights/README.md

 Now that you have your `weight.rs` file, you can now integrate weights to your pallet.

-This is done in 2 steps:
+This is done in multiple steps:

+* Import your new WeightInfo struct into your `lib.rs`.

-* Add a Weight parameter to config.
-You need to add the parameter type (usually `WeightInfo`) to your pallet's config, and add the parameter value to the runtime.
+* Add a WeightInfo parameter to config.
+You need to add the parameter type to your pallet's config, and add the parameter value to the runtime.
 If you need help, take a look at how it's done with the *supersig* pallet (links below)

 * Once it's done, you can now add weights to your extrinsics.
 To do this, you have to put this on top of each of your extrinsics: